Financing Your Farm: Guidance for Beginning Farmers

 Community Supported Agriculture

 Community Supported Agriculture (CSA) allows farmers to develop relationships with their customers and local community members that can be deep and long-lasting.
 At its basic level, a CSA provides operating capital for farmers by requiring up-front payments in return for a weekly share of produce throughout the growing season.
 This allows farmers to purchase seeds and other inputs and to share the risk of crop failure with their customers.
 For the CSAs most deeply embedded in the community, customers may also become long-term investors in the farm by lending money to help farmers acquire land or make other significant investments.
+Learn more in the ATTRA publication Community Supported Agriculture.

 Friends and Family